kovorotnii/edgex-pi/README.md

  - You can use this modbus emulator.
 Link: http://modbuspal.sourceforge.net/.

  - The main instruction how to use these services is [there](https://github.com/kovorotniy/edgex-modbus-ric-tutorial).
-Don't forget to read through this instruction profile.
+Don't forget to read through this instruction.

  - Execute `docker-compose up -d` for launching all services.